How to Change Windows Terminal Language in Windows 11

 What is Windows Terminal?

-Windows Terminal is a modern app for Windows 11 that lets you use command-line tools like Command Prompt and PowerShell all in one place, with tabs and customization options.
+Windows Terminal is a handy app for Windows 11 that brings together all your command-line tools, like Command Prompt and PowerShell, into one easy-to-use window with tabs and lots of ways to make it your own.

-It’s better than older command-line apps because it offers more features.
-You can open multiple tabs at once, split windows into sections, and it supports a wide range of characters.
-Plus, you can customize colors and backgrounds to match your style.
+Windows Terminal is better than older command-line apps because Windows Terminal offers more features.
+Users can open multiple tabs at once, split terminal windows into sections, and Windows Terminal supports a wide range of characters, including over 1,000 different symbols.
+Users can also customize terminal colors and backgrounds to match their style.

 Why Does Windows Terminal Use a Certain Language?